AL1Skey/Django-Cheat-Sheet/Readme.md

-# What is This?
+# Django Cheat Sheet
-It's Django Cheat Sheet
+This is my version of Django Cheat Sheet.
+This app are pollster app.
+It used to make polls.
 # How you build this?
 So to build this
 - Install python